Vanishborn/intronomicon-db/README.md

 python3 efetch.py
 ```

-To insert and update info from the XML files in additions.txt to the db,
+To insert and update info from the XML files in additions.txt to the database,

 ```
 python3 parsexml.py